Humpty Doo Barramundi

 - Creation of 111 construction jobs as the projects roll out, and a further 160 jobs from increased operations.

 NAIF finance assisted in the recognition of northern Australia as a leading supplier of premium saltwater farmed barramundi.

 Small-scale agriculture is difficult to finance in the private sector, and NAIF finance, over two separate Investment Decisions, allowed fast tracking of this major Top End investment, which would not otherwise have been possible in the short term.

-The Humpty Doo Barramundi project delivers notable economic benefits and various other public advantages.
+The Humpty Doo Barramundi Farm Expansion Project delivers notable economic benefits and various other public advantages.
 This includes an expansion of production capacity to cater to the rising demand for fish, resulting in the creation of jobs during Stage 1, encompassing 13 construction positions and 7 permanent roles.
 Additionally, the project plays a pivotal role in expediting the growth of the Northern Territory's aquaculture sector by supplying fishlings and establishing potential multi-user processing capabilities in the future.